jackfranklin/half-stack-webpack/slides/presentation.md

 ---

 ```
-Webpack is watching the files…
+webpack is watching the files…

 Hash: c09c87fc891968a374a6
 Version: webpack 2.1.0-beta.26